My caption 😄

 Reputational Underpricing

-Pricing decisions are crucial for managing a firm’s reputation and maximizing profits.
-Consumer reviews reflect both the product quality and its price, with more favorable reviews being left when a product is priced lower.
-We study whether such review behavior can induce a firm to manipulate the review process by underpricing its product, or pricing it below current consumers’ willingness to pay.
-We introduce an equilibrium model with a privately informed firm repeatedly selling its product to uninformed but rational consumers who learn about the quality of the product from past reviews and current prices.
-We show that underpricing can arise only when the firm reputation is low and then only under a specific condition on consumers’ taste shock distribution, which we fully characterize.
-Rating manipulation unambiguously benefits consumers, because it operates via underpricing.
+Consumer reviews reflect both product quality and price, with more favorable reviews for a lower-priced product.
+We study whether this review behavior induces a firm to manipulate reviews by underpricing its product below consumers’ willingness to pay.
+We introduce a model with a privately informed firm repeatedly selling its product to rational consumers who learn the product quality from past value-based reviews and the current price.
+We characterize the necessary and sufficient condition for underpricing, which depends on the relative amount of vertical versus horizontal quality differentiation.
+This condition implies that underpricing need not occur even if the firm is perfectly patient.
+Rating manipulation via underpricing, when it occurs, unambiguously benefits consumers.